Call for Ad Hoc Contributions

 How to Submit an Ad Hoc?

-We will open the submissions for the Ad Hoc Programme on May 1 and close on June 5.
-We will be accepting submissions via a simple one page google form.
-The goal is to understand the idea and we are keen to hear about all your creative formats, whether game, bird of a feather session, lightening talk or something else!
+The goal is to understand the idea, and we are keen to hear about all your creative formats, whether game, bird of a feather session, lightning talk or something else!